Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Acknowledgments

 \section{Acknowledgments}

 A. Bagheri acknowledges the support from the Swiss National Science Foundation by grant number P500PT\_214435.
 A. Berne is supported by the Future Investigators in NASA Earth and Space Science and Technology (FINESST) Program (80NSSC22K1318).
+We acknowledges insightful discussions with Francis Nimmo, Michael Efroimsky, Mikael Beuthe and Sander Goossens.
+We also acknowledge the two anonymous reviewers for their constructive suggestions which helped improvement of the paper.

 \begin{appendix}